Evidently I (( Or, more likely, someone with the same name. )) am on some sort of government watch list.

 Also related, wool hats are made in hilarious fashions:

-In related news, my father-in-law is an Environmental Police Officer, and so gets some fun toys until they go off to evidence.
+In related news, my father-in-law is an Environmental Police Officer, and so gets some fun toys ((Nearly all stuff confiscated from law-breakers and the like, though some of his own things.)) until they go off to evidence ((He works mostly from home, and takes stuff down to the station every week or so.)).
 Lots of old Mausers and the like.
 Way cool.

 Voyager 1 has passed the range of solar wind (subatomic particles streaming out from the sun).
 After examining the data transmitted back, scientists determined that this has been the case since June.